Njugen/tabflower/README.md

 Currently, this extension is in development for Google Chrome, Mozilla Firefox and Microsoft Edge, as a hobby/learning project.

-## Libraries and frameworks used in Tabeon
+## Libraries and frameworks used in Tabflower

 - React - UI library to manage user interfaces shown to the user
 - Bootstrap - Toolkit to make the user interface responsive.
 In this project, jQuery is skipped and stick to HTML, CSS and Javascript.